SublimeText/LaTeXTools/README.markdown

 In addition, to ensure that forward and backward sync work, you need to ensure that the `-synctex=1` flag is set for your latex command.
 Again, don't forget the `-interaction=nonstopmode` flag (or whatever is needed for your tex programs not to expect user input in case of error).

+Finally, please remember that script commands on Windows are run using `cmd.exe` which means that if your script uses any UNC paths will have to use `pushd` and `popd` to properly map and unmap a network drive.

 ### Customizing the Build System

 Since the release on March 13, 2014 ([v3.1.0](https://github.com/SublimeText/LaTeXTools/tree/v3.1.0)), LaTeXTools has had support for custom build systems, in addition to the default build system, called the "traditional" builder.
 Details on how to customize the traditional builder are documented above.
 If neither the traditional builder nor the script builder meet your needs you can also create a completely custom builder which should be able to support just about anything you can imagine.
 Let me know if you are interested in writing a custom builder!